Selling a Professional Services Business in Lyon

 What is a Professional Services business worth in Lyon?

 Professional services businesses typically trade at 5–12x EBITDA, with the multiple driven by revenue recurrence (retainer vs. project), client concentration, staff seniority and retention risk, and the degree to which client relationships are institutionalised vs. partner-dependent.
 Businesses with high proportions of long-term retainer revenue, diversified client books, and institutionalised client relationships command the upper end of the range.
 High partner dependency or single-client concentration are the primary discount factors.
+For Professional Services businesses in Lyon, the guide to M&A multiples is only a starting point; quality of earnings matters for buyer confidence; and working capital can shape the economics of a Lyon transaction.

 Key deal considerations for Professional Services businesses in Lyon